milenoss/mod-3-code-challenge/README.md

 ## Part Two - Refactoring with Constructors and Prototypes (feel free to use either ES5 or ES6)

+1. Create a new file called `refactored_solution.js`
-1. Create a JS class / constructor for a `Comment`.
+2. Create a JS class / constructor for a `Comment`.
 New comments should initialize with some text.
-2. Instances of comments should have a prototype method called 'render' that returns a string of an `li` with that comment's text inside.
+3. Instances of comments should have a prototype method called 'render' that returns a string of an `li` with that comment's text inside.
-3. Create a class / constructor for a `CommentList`.
-New comment lists should initialize with an array of comments (this will be empty to start).
+4. Create a class / constructor for a `CommentList`.
+New comment lists should have a comments array.
+The initializer should be able to take an array of strings and convert them to comments
-4. Instances of CommentList should have a method called 'render' that returns a string of a `ul`.
+5. Instances of CommentList should have a method called 'render' that returns a string of a `ul`.
 Inside of the ul, the comment list should include the return value of the render method of all of it's comments.
-5. Instances of CommentList should have a method called 'addComment' that takes in a string.
+6. Instances of CommentList should have a method called 'addComment' that takes in a string.
 It should instantiate a new Comment and add it to the CommentList's array of comments.